-There is running water available and plenty of showering facilities too.

-The water may be cold.
-Fortunately, given the heat in Ghana, this is rarely a bad thing!
+There is running water available at JayNii from various outside taps, and plenty of showering facilities too.
+The water is cold, fortunately, given the heat in Ghana, this is rarely a bad thing!

 Tap water should not be drunk by volunteers - instead drink only bagged or bottled water.
 Bagged water is generally cheaper, and can be decanted into a bottle for easy access.